Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 200 banners of the defeated Hitlertite armies.

-The banners of the infamous divisions of SS, “Dead Head”, “Great Germany”,
+The banners of the vaunted SS divisions “Dead Head”, “Great Germany”,

 The personal banner of Adolf Hitler.